EQWorks/python-curriculum/01-immediate-applications-1.md

 ### Problem 01 - Seconds from Time

-Use what you have gathered so far, come up with a Python expression to answer "what is the time after 12345 seconds from 16:00?".
+Use what you have gathered so far, come up with a Python expression to answer _"what is the time after 12345 seconds from 16:00?"_.

 ### Problem 02 - Quotes of Strings of Quotes